Answering the 5 W’s of Fault Tree Analysis

 Engineers working on high risk or safety critical projects often perform Fault Tree Analysis.
 However, FTA is a widely used tool in a broad range of industries in order to measure the likelihood of an undesirable event occurring.
-Engineers, analysts, or any team member can capably perform fault tree analysis when a software tool is employed.
+Engineers, analysts, or any team member can capably perform fault tree analysis with a software tool.

 3. When should Fault Tree Analysis be performed?

 Fault Tree Analysis should be considered any time you want to assess the risk and probability of an event you want to prevent.